January 10, 2022

 My freelance writing work just began to get so big.
 I kept getting more and more work and felt in 2018 that I had a decision to make.
 I created a plan with some conservative estimates of what I might need to earn as a full-time freelancer to replace my teaching income.
 I decided to give it a shot and see what happened and left teaching in May 2018.
 (Ask yourself these questions before you decide to go full-time freelance.)

 Fortunately, things have turned out very well and I’ve gone way past that initial estimate.
 Things just seem to keep getting better.
 It seems that I have more work than I can handle at times, but that’s a good thing.
+(These article pitch examples will help you turn every idea into a paid assignment.)

 I write a lot about poker and gambling.
 My dad always had a monthly poker game with friends, and my brother and I began playing in those games and still do.
 When the poker boom launched in the 2000s, I loved it and began pitching poker-related stories.
 I also caught on with Casino Player magazine and began writing a bunch for that publication as well.